 SMU's EMIS department offers a series of certificates in information engineering and management.
-Each certificate consists of selected graduate-level courses from the Master of Science in information, engineering and management degree program and can form the foundation of a subsequent Master's degree.
+Each certificate consists of selected graduate-level courses from the M.S.I.E.M. degree program and can form the foundation of a subsequent master's degree.
 The certificates are